KopaihorodskaDaria/SimpleBlogApp/README.md

 # Symfony Simple Blog App

-This is a simple blog app built with Symfony 7 and PHP 8.
-Users can sign up, confirm their email, log in, write posts, and comment on them.
-The app has security features that make sure only verified users can log in, and it blocks banned users from accessing the site.
+A simple blog application built with Symfony 7 and PHP 8.
+Users can register, confirm email, log in, write posts, and comment.
+Admins manage content and moderate users.
+Security features ensure only verified users can log in, and banned users are blocked.
-There is also an admin who manages the content.
-The admin can delete posts and comments, and ban users.
-Before banning, the admin sends a warning email to the user.

-**Features**
-Users can:
-- Register and confirm their email address
-- Log in securely
+**Key Features**
+- User registration, email confirmation, and secure login
-- Create, edit, and delete their own posts
+- Create, edit, delete posts
-- Add comments to posts, edit and delete them
+- Comment on posts, edit and delete own comments

-The app includes security features to restrict access:
+- Access control: only verified users can log in; banned users blocked
-- Only users with verified emails can log in
+- Admin moderation: delete any post/comment, ban users with warning emails
-- Banned users are prevented from logging in

-Admin  can:
-- Manage content by deleting any post or comment
-- Ban users who violate rules
-- Before banning, the admin sends a warning email to the user to notify them

 **Technologies**
 - PHP 8+